ahmedrafayat/my-blog-portfolio/src/pages/resume.md

 - 2+ years of experience as a software engineer
 - Full stack engineer with a concentration on back-end technologies
 - Freelance developer with experience in 3++ projects
-- Always learning, Hardworking, and Higly competitive
+- Always learning, Hardworking, and Highly competitive

 #### What interests me